Donald Trump’s clown car administration has put the fear in all of us

 It captured the scene when Andy Card came over to whisper to George W Bush, as he read The Pet Goat to schoolchildren in Sarasota, Florida, that a second plane had crashed into the World Trade Center.

-It was such a pivotal moment in this country’s history, it seemed too important to toss.
+It was such a pivotal moment in the history of the United States, it seemed too important to toss.
 So I hung it in my office.
 But then three days later, I had to get rid of it.
 The look in Bush’s eyes was so disturbing, I couldn’t bear to see it anymore.
 He looked frightened, like a horrible bill had come due and he was utterly unprepared to pay it.

 He looked like what he was: a man who had been winging it for the first half of his life, playing and swaggering around while he relied on his daddy and daddy’s friends to prop him up.